 The Housing Delivery Test has reinforced how important monitoring the delivery of a plan is - and without delivery policies cannot improve the way development contributes to the success of people and places.

-In November 2018 we expect the introduction of a "Housing Delivery Test" as part of the new National Planning Policy Framework.
+Like a coiled spring we expect the introduction of a "Housing Delivery Test" as part of the new National Planning Policy Framework.
 It sets out a standard approach to measuring how well the delivery of homes is going, and creates a series of consequences on councils for failing the test.

 The mechanics of the Housing Delivery Test (HDT)

 The details of how the HDT will work are contained in the Housing Delivery Test Rulebook.